2014 Davis Cup Africa Zone Group III: Draw

 The eight teams were divided into one pool of four teams, and one of five.
 The winner of each pool plays off against the runner-up of the other pool, and the two winners of these play-offs are promoted to Europe/Africa Zone Group II in 2015.
 The third and fourth placed teams in each pool play off against the equivalent team from the other pool to determine overall rankings within the group.
 The fifth placed team in pool B does not enter the play-offs.

-The group was staged from the 8th to the 13th September 2014 at the Smash Tennis Academy in Cairo, Egypt.